polyllc/discord-gameboy/README.md

 # discord-gameboy
   An emulator that uses discord as its method of input and output.
-It spits out frames to discord, and recieves input from discord.
+It spits out frames to discord, and receives input from discord.
 It supports:
 - Unique save states
 - Multiple emulators in one instance of a bot, one per user and one per guild